 Can I start as a sole trader and incorporate a company in Australia later?

 Yes.
-Many Australian founders start as sole traders and then incorporate a company later once they have revenue, partners, or higher risk.
+Many Australian founders start as sole traders and incorporate later once they have revenue, partners, or higher risk.
+When you switch:

-- The company will pay company tax on its profits, and you’ll pay personal tax on any salary or dividends you receive.
+- The company pays corporate tax at 25% (base rate entities) or 30% on its profits, you pay personal tax on any salary or dividends you receive

-- You may also need to cancel or update your sole trader ABN if that structure is no longer used.
+- Your sole trader ABN should be cancelled if that structure is no longer used

 How long does it take to incorporate a company in Australia once I’m ready?